NYCPlanning/ceqr-app-data/README.md

 + 17: Air Quality

 ## General workflow
-Each chapter consists of several datasets, organized into 'recipes.' `/recipes`, you will find all of the pipelines currently maintained by Data Engineering.
+Each chapter consists of several datasets, organized into 'recipes.'
+In `/recipes`, you will find all of the pipelines currently maintained by Data Engineering.
 Within each pipeline, there will be a `build` script (either `.py`, `.sql`, or one of each), a `create.sql` script, and `runner.sh`.
 In general, the `build` scripts retrieve relevant columns from the input data, either by pulling from an open data source or by quering Data Engineering's RECIPE database.
-If needed, `build.py` geocodes the data.
+If needed, `build.py` also geocodes the data.

 This then gets passed to the EDM production database using `create.sql`, where final filtering, mapping, and geometry creation happens.
 Outputs also get pushed to a staging folder in DigitalOcean Spaces.
 Publishing from staging requires an additional call to the CLI.